 Really is a frequently used word in our home.
 Spoken to the towel on the bathroom floor, again… REALLY?!
 Gestured to the bad driver who just cut me off, REALLY?
 Said to another incorrect hospital bill… REALLY?!
 The word really is most effective when used with an extra measure of disdain.

-Without going into all of the detail, Jane wondered why she was compelled to read my blog because “most days she wants to scream” due to my complaining.
-She went on to describe her life of sadness and misery and tells me that she prayed for a miracle too, but didn’t get hers.
+Without going into detail, Jane wondered why she was compelled to read my blog because “most days she wants to scream” due to my complaining.
+She went on to describe her life of sadness and misery and told me that she prayed for a miracle too, but didn’t get hers.
 The excerpt that I’ve been unable to shake… “you wanted a miracle and you got it and now you’re not happy with it” Reading it, honestly, took my breath away.
 And a “REALLY!?” seemed completely insufficient.

 Count to 10

-The log in my eye
+The Log in my Eye

-How dare I
+How dare I?